Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Introduction

 Third, the degree of discrimination in the most profitable equilibrium is nonmonotonic in the attention cost parameter.
 Our model has no discriminatory equilibrium when the attention cost parameter is (close to) zero or very high.
-A discriminatory equilibrium emerges when the attention cost parameter is intermediate and can sometimes constitute the most profitable equilibrium to the employers.
-Depending on the exact starting and ending points, the effect of lowering the attention cost parameter on the equilibrium degree of discrimination is in general ambiguous.
+Discrimination arises, and constitutes the most profitable equilibrium to the employer, when the attention cost parameter is intermediate.
+Consequently, the effects of lowering the attention cost parameter on the equilibrium degree of discrimination and players' welfare are in general ambiguous.
 Our comparative statics result speaks to the de-biasing programs used by real-world organizations to address discrimination.
-These programs train stakeholders to ``slow down, meditate, and follow elaborate procedures;'' and are based on the conventional wisdom in social psychology that limited attention triggers implicit biases \citep{greenwald1995implicit, macrae2000social}.
-They seek to base decisions on deliberation and facts rather than quick instinctive reactions.
-In our language, the programs operate through modulating the employer's (shadow) cost of paying attention.
-Recent meta analysis of these programs reveals mixed, if not disappointing, results about their effectiveness \citep{eberhardt2020biased, greenwald2020implicit}.
-Our comparative statics result suggests that such an ambiguity --- which has annoyed and puzzled researchers and practitioners --- should not be surprising.
-Further details are in Section \ref{sec:debias}.
+These programs are based on the conventional wisdom in social psychology that limited attention triggers implicit biases \citep{greenwald1995implicit, macrae2000social}, but their success has been mixed \citep{greenwald2020implicit}, which seems consistent with out findings.
+See Section~\ref{sec:implications} for a detailed discussion.

 Our model not only adds to the theory of statistical discrimination; it also provides a tractable framework to discuss various policy issues, as well as phenomena associated with labor market discrimination.
-In Section~\ref{sec_aa}, we use our model to evaluate the effectiveness of affirmative action quotas in addressing discriminatory situations.
-We show that mandating a quota that requires members of different groups be promoted with equal probability eliminates discriminatory equilibria without impacting on impartial equilibria.
-Unlike in the previous literature, the use of quota doesn't generate any new equilibrium.
-The quota may thus seem like a desirable policy, although our results regarding the most profitable equilibrium may call into question (i) its duration and long-term effects, as well as (ii) the desirability of equity from the perspective of social welfare.
-Details are in Section \ref{sec_aa}.
+In Section~\ref{sec_aa}, we use our model to evaluate the effectiveness of affirmative action quotas in addressing discrimination.
+We show that mandating a quota that requires members of different groups be promoted with equal probability eliminates discriminatory equilibria, without impacting on impartial equilibria.
+Furthermore, it does not generate new, patronizing equilibria as a byproduct --- a contrast with the previous literature \citep{coateloury1993}.
+A second application to occupational discrimination can be found in the Online Appendix, where the employer assigns workers to perform multiple, ex-ante symmetric tasks using stereotypical screening.
+This is mirrored in workers' differential investments in task-specific skills, which, in the most profitable equilibrium to the employer, gives rise to occupational segregation and stereotypes.